Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 as_point!(shape, Vector2f(0, 0))
 ```

-Where we use `Vector2f(0, 0)` as the points position, meaning it will appear at the origin of the `RenderArea`, its center.
+Where we use `Vector2f(0, 0)` as the point's position, meaning it will appear at the origin of the `RenderArea`, its center.

 The above is directly equivalent to the following: